Location History:

 Introduction

 Rémy Klausz is a notable inventor based in Neuilly sur Seine, France.
-He has made significant contributions to the field of radiographic technology, holding a total of 4 patents.
-His work focuses on enhancing imaging techniques, particularly in the medical field.
+He has made significant contributions to the field of radiographic technology, holding a total of 6 patents.
+His work focuses on improving imaging techniques, particularly in the medical field.

 Latest Patents

 One of Klausz's latest patents is for antiscattering grids with multiple aperture dimensions.
 This invention involves an antiscattering grid designed for radiation imaging apparatuses.
 The grid consists of a plurality of strips that absorb X-rays, with inter-strip spaces that are transparent to X-rays.
-Notably, the dimensions of the apertures separating the strips are not constant, allowing for improved imaging quality.
+Notably, the dimensions of the apertures separating the strips are not constant, allowing for enhanced imaging capabilities.

 Another significant patent is for an apparatus for radiographic projection tomography, particularly in mammography.
 This apparatus features an X-ray tube mounted on a swiveling arm, equipped with a relative movement mechanism.
 This mechanism enables the tube to follow a cycloidal path, allowing images to be captured only when the tube is at specific cusp points.
-This design maintains a constant speed of movement while enhancing the duration of the image capture.
-Additionally, vibration effects inherent in the apparatus are mitigated through the strategic positioning of a counterweight.
+This design maintains a constant speed of movement while maximizing the useful duration of the image.
+Additionally, the apparatus compensates for vibration or oscillation effects by positioning a counterweight as needed.

 Career Highlights